KaareI/Chatbot/README.md

 # Chatbot for FAQ

 Welcome to the Chatbot for FAQ project!
 This README will guide you through setup and provide project details.
+Please note that this is a prototype.

 ## Installation